Last Updated on August 24, 2023

 Although it’s crucial to maintain the site of a new piercing clean, there are various techniques that piercing artists advise using.
 For maintaining cleanliness and preventing the spread of infection, non-iodized sea salt is the best choice.
 It heals the freshly punctured area while also being kind to the skin.

 What Exactly Is Non-Iodized Sea Salt?

 Non-iodized sea salt is a kind of salt that doesn’t contain any extra iodine.
-This salt is composed of chloride and sodium and is found in its purest form.
+The composition of this salt includes chloride and sodium.
+You can find in its purest form.